How to Take a Shower

 I’ve talked with girlfriends about the shower thing, about how easy it is to become some kind of stereotypical cliche of a slovenly housewife, as we have to think really HARD about whether we brushed our teeth that morning, and find we have to plan for shaving our legs at least a week in advance.
 And then we all talk about the solutions we’ve MacGuyver’d up to allow us to shower in peace with a wide-awake baby.
 Solutions we really should be passing along to the next generation, as imperfect as some of them are.

-1) Bouncy seat.
-The obvious choice, especially in a small bathroom, though both of my children needed me to extend a dripping wet leg out of the tub and give the seat the occasional manual bounce.
+The obvious choice, especially in a small bathroom, although both of my children needed me to extend a dripping wet leg out of the tub and give the seat the occasional manual bounce.

 Cons: Very short time frame of use, still mostly stationary, requires batteries, your baby probably hates it.

-2) Travel swing.
-Our bathrooms have always been too small for those big cradle swings, but I was usually able to get our smaller Fisher Price Take-a-Long swing set up and rocking.
+Our bathrooms have always been too small for those big cradle swings, but I was usually able to get our smaller Fisher Price Take-a-Long Swing set up and rocking.
 If your baby loves his/her carseat, Graco makes a collapsible swing frame that most infant bucket seats can snap into.

 Pros: It’s a swing that fits in the bathroom.
 Duh.

-Cons: Getting it through the door can still present a challenge, requires batteries, your baby probably hates it.
+Cons: Getting it through the door can present a challenge, takes up space, requires batteries, your baby probably hates it.

 Pros: Worked GREAT in our old apartment, where the door opened away from the tub.